Trujillo-Group/trujillo_group_resources/tutorials/good_practices/README.md

 ### 1. Data Management
 - Regularly backup your work, including data, code, and documents.
   **Weekly backups** are mandatory.
-- Use either cloud storage or an institutional server for secure and accesible backups
+- Use either cloud storage or an institutional server for secure and accessible backups
 - Keep software and systems updated to address security vulnerabilities
-- Keep a detailed journal of all your projects, including: list of calculations and their state, TODO list, and computational details.
+- Keep a detailed journal of all your projects, including: a list of calculations and their state, TODO list, and computational details.

     *Suggested tools*:
     Physical notebooks,